Skip to content

 The final reason why training shoes can be good for daily wear is that their upper constructions, like their outsoles, are often built to provide high amounts of durability and breathability.

-These features are great for varied environments and for prolonging a shoe’s lifespan in the gym and on a daily basis.
+These features are great for varied environments and for prolonging a shoe’s lifespan in the gym and daily.
 In addition to material often being more durable, the uppers on training are usually pretty easy to clean and wipe down.

 Depending on the model you go with and the context in which you plan to wear them, this can be a nice subtle perk of using certain training shoes for all-day wear.